HL7/fhircast-docs/input/pagecontent/4-5-multi-anchor-considerations.md

 ### Hub may or may not derive close events

-> Implementer input is solicited.
+{% include questionnote.html text='Implementer input is solicited.
 Is the absence of guidance from the specification problematic?
-If so, why? and how would you recommend we solve this?
+If so, why? and how would you recommend we solve this?' %}

 A close event may or may not imply the closure of referenced resource types (see [multi-tab considerations](4-4-multitab-considerations.html)).
 FHIRcast does not currently prescribe this behavior.